8 Artists Who Defined the Roaring Twenties

 Like many other abstract artists of his generation, Mondrian searched for a way to revive and reinvent dated art forms and techniques.
 In his art theories, the artist explained the need to reject everything conventional and established and reduce art to the simplest forms possible.
 These forms—mostly squares of primary colors—were supposed to gradually develop into a new artistic language that would retain values and ideas relevant to the current age.

-7. Georgia O’Keefe
+7. Georgia O’Keeffe

 okeefe lake painting

-The great American artist Georgia O’Keefe started to gain prominence during the 1920s and quickly became one of the most famous artists of her time.
+The great American artist Georgia O’Keeffe started to gain prominence during the 1920s and quickly became one of the most famous artists of her time.
 In that decade, she found her most recognizable artistic language, close-up paintings of flowers arranged in a way that almost turned them into abstraction.

-Georgia O’Keefe’s gender was an insurmountable barrier to many who tried to interpret her work.
+Georgia O’Keeffe’s gender was an insurmountable barrier to many who tried to interpret her work.
 Her work was criticized as too feminine or too sexual, despite the artist rejecting any erotic connotations of her paintings.
 Unlike many other women artists, her romantic affiliation with another famous creative did not bring harm but rather propelled her career.
-In the late 1910s, O’Keefe met the famous photographer Alfred Stieglitz, who actively promoted her art and helped her gain prominence in the early years of her career.
+In the late 1910s, O’Keeffe met the famous photographer Alfred Stieglitz, who actively promoted her art and helped her gain prominence in the early years of her career.

 8. Andre Breton: A Roaring Twenties Legend